ufs-community/land-DA_workflow/doc/source/doc-snippets/plotting.rst

 .. note::

    There are many options for viewing plots, and instructions for this are highly machine dependent.
-Users should view the data transfer documentation for their system to secure copy files from a remote system (such as :term:`RDHPCS`) to their local system.
+Users should view the data transfer documentation for their system to secure-copy files from a remote system (such as :term:`RDHPCS`) to their local system.
    Another option is to download `Xming <https://sourceforge.net/projects/xming/>`_ (for Windows) or `XQuartz <https://www.xquartz.org/>`_ (for Mac), use the ``-X`` option when connecting to a remote system via SSH, and run:

    .. code-block:: console